Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Effective field theory approach

 The only new state that directly couples to the SM is the sterile neutrino, through the Yukawa coupling $y_\nu$.
 In this scenario, this coupling may be suppressed, as unitarity, EFT validity and DM annihilations require

 and therefore, imposing $m_\nu \lesssim 0.05$ eV and using the seesaw relation in Eq.~\eqref{eq:seesaw_rel}, we get

 One may wonder whether such a sterile neutrino would be in thermal equilibrium in the early Universe and have standard freeze-out.
-However, as we will see in Sec.~\ref{sec:open}, the openings of the effective operators include scalars and gauge bosons that always have interactions with the SM, via Higgs portals and/or kinetic mixing.
+Indeed, such small Yukawa coupling does not suffice to keep $N_R$, and thus, DM in equilibrium with the SM all the way down to the freeze-out of DM. \footnote{This would not be the case in other variants of the seesaw mechanism, such as inverse~\cite{Mohapatra:1986bd,Bernabeu:1987gr} or linear~\cite{Akhmedov:1995ip,Akhmedov:1995vm} seesaw, where much larger values of the neutrino Yukawa coupling are allowed.} However, as we will see in Sec.~\ref{sec:open}, the openings of the effective operators include scalars and gauge bosons that always have interactions with the SM, via Higgs portals and/or kinetic mixing.
 Moreover, other EFT operators, even if irrelevant with respect to DM annihilations compared to those in Eqs.~\eqref{eq:op1}--\eqref{eq:op3}, may be strong enough to keep DM in thermal equilibrium with the SM.
 Therefore, it is safe to assume that, early on, $ N_R $ and $\chi_L$ were in thermal equilibrium with the SM.
-The implications of relaxing this assumption are discussed in App.~\ref{app:BEqs}.